Nigeria Immigration Service: Command and Control Centre

 On the 1st of November, 2018, the contract for the construction of the first phase of the NIS Technology Building was awarded to Julius Berger and the second phase of the project was awarded on the 14th of December, 2020.
 The Technology Building, which when completed will be the most technologically sophisticated building to be owned and operated by NIS since its establishment in 1963, is designed to serve as the Command and Control of the service.
 The project was executed, completed and delivered by Julius Berger.
 It was commissioned by President Muhammadu Buhari on the 21st of March, 2021.
 During the commissioning, the Comptroller General of the NIS Muhammed Babandede, said, "For us in NIS, the unveiling of this building today, provides a unique platform for security agencies in the country to truly synergize and harmonize efforts under one roof to frontally address various national security concerns using the instrumentality of information and communication technology.
 The nature of the building and its robust IT infrastructure makes it a great investment and a huge contribution to global security, particularly with its effective connectivity to special platforms such as the INTERPOL and ICAO PKD/PKI databases..........with this, both local and transnational criminal activities can be easily monitored and nipped in the bud.”
 The Command and Control Centre is located at the NIS headquarters in Sauka.
 The building is located within the NIS headquarters complex in Sauka, Abuja and has a gross floor area of 3600 square meters.
 It facilitates include E-border Management System, Passport Management System, and the Advanced Passengers Information System.
 The facility provides air, marine, and land border surveillance and at the same time affords the NIS global integration where it can seamlessly work with the INTERPOL and other international security agency.
 In October 2024, over 100 specially trained personnel were inaugurated to man the infrastructure at the facility.

 Data Centre

 The Nigerian Immigration Service operates a tier-1 1.4 petabytes data centre within its sprawling headquarters complex in Abuja, which houses a comprehensive range of critical national informatics like bio-data of citizens.

 Board

 The Nigeria Immigration Service is governed by the Civil Defence, Correctional, Fire and Immigration Services Board (CDCFIB), a joint board under the Federal Ministry of Interior that envisages to develop a virile, motivated, disciplined Paramilitary Services that ensure peace, safety and stability of the Country.
-The CDCFIB provides governance for the Nigeria Immigration Service and its sister paramilitary agencies, the Nigeria Security and Civil Defence Corps, Nigeria Correctional Service, and the Federal Fire Service.
+The CDCFIB provides governance for the Nigeria Immigration Service and its sister paramilitary agencies, the Nigeria Security and Civil Defence Corps, Nigerian Correctional Service, and the Federal Fire Service.